electron/electron/docs/tutorial/performance.md

 ### How?

-When considering a module, we recommend that you check 1) the size of dependencies
+When considering a module, we recommend that you check:

+1. the size of dependencies included
 2) the resources required to load (`require()`) it
 3. the resources required to perform the action you're interested in